yeastrc/proxl-web-app/docs/using/structure.rst

 .. image:: /images/structure-alignment-figure.png

-In ProXL, links that map to the structure on both ends are said to be "mappable".
+In proxl, links that map to the structure on both ends are said to be "mappable".
 The distance report displays the number of mappable links from the experiment out of the total number of observed links.
 See :ref:`structure-distance-report-label` for more information.